warith-harchaoui/video-helper/README.md

 # Convert the video file to a different format
 output_video = "video_tests/example_converted.mp4"
 vh.video_converter(video_file, output_video,
-                   frame_rate=30, width=640, height=480, without_sound = True)
+                   frame_rate=30, width=640, without_sound = True)

-# The images will never be distorted: aspect ratios are kept thanks to black padding if necessary
+# The images will never be distorted:
+# aspect ratios are kept even for arbitrary width and height thanks to black padding if necessary

 # Extract frames from the video